kwonchungli/kwonchungli.github.io/_publications/2019-05-29-paper-EM_MLR_Multiple.md

 publisher: Proceedings of the 23rd  International Conference on Artificial Intelligence and Statistics (AISTATS) 2020
 ---

-We prove that EM algorithm converges locally in general(but with statistical and separation assumption) mixture of linear regressions with more than two components.
-Our result shows the statistical error does not scales with the norm of parameters, thus exact recovery is guaranteed as noise power goes to zero.
+We study the convergence of the Expectation-Maximization (EM) algorithm for mixtures of linear regressions with an arbitrary number k≥3 of components.
+We show that as long as signal-to-noise ratio (SNR) is Ω(k), well-initialized EM converges to the true regression parameters.
+Our finite-sample analysis implies the exact recovery as σ→0, in contrast to most previous local convergence results for EM.

 [Link to Archive](https://arxiv.org/abs/1905.12106)